 So my lunchtime miscalculation is how I came to be sitting in my air conditioned office this afternoon wearing an oversized button-down shirt and a tablecloth fashioned into a sarong.
 Both miscellaneous items I scavenged from the storage closet here.

 Thankfully, we go to a lot of tradeshows and there is a plentiful selection of leftover tops to be found.
 Not so much for bottom-wear, unfortunately.
 Must bring that up at the next staff meeting.

 Granted, things could be worse.
 While it is not anything from the latest Chanel runway, the tablecloth is somewhat fashionable.
 In an island-y sort of way.
 Featuring tropical shades of turquoise and orange with flamingos and palm trees dotting the edges.
 It almost coordinates with my aqua-blue top.
 Almost.
 And it almost works as an ensemble.
 Again, almost.
 I think if I just had the right accessories…

 Thankfully, everyone else here is on holiday at the moment, we don’t get much (any) foot traffic and I’ve managed to avoid the neighbors while en route to the shared ladies’ room, so I haven’t had to explain myself…yet.

 One plus, I just discovered that one of the conference room windows opens, so now my wet clothes are draped over several chairs, making a meeting in there definitely impossible.
 As if my current wardrobe wasn’t enough of a deterrent.

-I remain optimistic, though, hoping that things are dry enough for a tolerable ride home tonight.
+I remain optimistic, though, hoping that my wardrobe is dry enough for a tolerable ride home tonight.
+(While I like my current Project Runway ensemble, I won’t be seen in public with it if I can help it.)
 Of course, I just noticed it looks like rain again.